 Against the dark wizard Blackthorn.
 It is said he was unable to destroy

-but instead trapped him in the fabled Obsidian jar.
+Blackthorn but instead trapped him in the fabled Obsidian jar.
 It is said that

-Deathbed he entrusted the Obsidian Jar to his great nephew Godric
+On his deathbed, he entrusted the Obsidian Jar to his great nephew Godric

 Gryffindor for safekeeping.